nucypher/nucypher/docs/source/demos/heartbeat_demo.rst

 - As a consequence of the previous point, the Heart Monitor is completely unaware of the recipients.
 In its mind, it's producing data **for Alicia**.
 - Alicia never interacts with the Doctor: she only needs the Doctor's public keys.
-- Alicia only interacts with the NuCypher network for granting access to the Doctor.
+- Alicia only interacts with a network of PRE nodes for granting access to the Doctor.
   After this, she can even disappear from the face of the Earth.
 - The Doctor never interacts with Alicia or the Heart Monitor: he only needs the encrypted data and some policy metadata.